MEME-CORP/Web3-Agent/api-documentation.md

 |-------------|-----------------------|--------------------------------------------------|
 | 400         | Invalid request data  | `{"status": "error", "message": "Invalid request data"}` |
 | 500         | Invalid public key    | `{"status": "error", "message": "Invalid public key"}` |

+Note: If a `mintAddress` is provided but there's an error retrieving the token balance, the response will still include the SOL balance but will contain an error message in the `tokenBalance` field.

 ### 4. Check Mint Balance